 Please note that if your container runtime doesn't support user namespaces, the

-pod.spec field will be silently ignored and the pod will be created without
+hostUsers field in the pod spec will be silently ignored and the pod will be

 Run a Pod that uses a user namespace

 A user namespace for a stateless pod is enabled setting the

 hostUsers field of

 apiVersion: v1 kind: Pod metadata: name: userns spec: hostUsers: false containers: - name: shell command: ["sleep", "infinity"] image: debian